 When a driver wins a race in the regular season, they are automatically given a spot in the Playoffs.
 If there are not 16 winners in a season, the remaining spots will be filled based on points.
 For example, last season, 2016 Rookie of the Year, Chase Elliott, didn’t win a race, but still managed to snag a spot in the Chase for the Sprint Cup (NASCAR changed the name of the postseason when they changed the race format, it is now known as the Playoffs).
 Although Chase didn’t make it past the Round of 12, he did pretty well on points alone.
 It will be interesting to see who makes the Playoffs this year based on points.

 ROUND OF 8

-These second type of points and change throughout the regular race season.
-These determine whether or not a driver makes the Playoffs if they don’t win a race during the season.
-Drivers can move around in points standings if themselves or another driver is penalized and loses points.
+These are the second type of points and change throughout the regular race season.
+These could determine if a driver will make the Playoffs or not, especially if they don’t win a race during the season.
+Drivers can move around in points standings if they finish well in a stage and race or if themselves or another driver is penalized and loses points.
 For example, if drivers are found with three or more unsecured lug nuts after the race (a level 1 infraction), a driver can lose 35 Championship points.

-This year drivers are awarded Championship points in two times during the race.
-The first is at the end of Stage 1 and 2.
-Drivers who finish in the Top 10 at the end of these Stages are awarded points.
+This year drivers are awarded Championship points at three times during the race.
+The two are at the end of Stage 1 and 2.
+Drivers who finish in the Top 10 at the end of the Stages are awarded points.
 Below, see the order that the points are given.